 In the classroom & at home:

-- Create a class or home project for the week (the Compassion/Kindness Tree is a wonderful visual for this project, included in the Activity Kits for Resilience):
+- Create a class or home project for the week (the Compassion/Kindness Tree is a wonderful visual for this project, included in the Classroom Resilience Toolkit):

 - Each child NOTICES acts of kindness